anupkunwar123/docker-app-template/README.md

 # docker-app-template
-Run nginx, node and mongo in docker see npm scripts form build options
+Run nginx, node and mongo in docker see npm scripts for various build options